 How tool search works

-When tool search is active, tool definitions are withheld from the context window.
+Tool search is on by default, with the exceptions listed in Configure tool search.
+When it is active, tool definitions are withheld from the context window.
 The agent receives a summary of available tools and searches for relevant ones when the task requires a capability not already loaded.
-The 3-5 most relevant tools are loaded into context, where they stay available for subsequent turns.
+Up to five of the most relevant tools are loaded into context by default, where they stay available for subsequent turns.
 If the conversation is long enough that the SDK compacts earlier messages to free space, previously discovered tools may be removed, and the agent searches again as needed.
 Tool search adds one extra round-trip the first time Claude discovers a tool (the search step), but for large tool sets this is offset by smaller context on every turn.
-With fewer than ~10 tools, loading everything upfront is typically faster.
-For details on the underlying API mechanism, see Tool search in the API.Tool search requires Claude Sonnet 4 or later, or Claude Opus 4 or later.
-Haiku models do not support tool search.
+With fewer than ~10 tools whose definitions fit comfortably in the context window, loading everything upfront is typically faster.
+For details on the underlying API mechanism, see Tool search in the API.Tool search isn’t supported on Microsoft Foundry deployments hosted on Azure, which reject it server-side: the SDK detects the rejection and loads tool definitions upfront for that deployment instead.

 Set the value in the env option on query().
-This example connects to a remote MCP server that exposes many tools, pre-approves all of them with a wildcard, and uses auto:5 so tool search activates when their definitions exceed 5% of the context window:
+In TypeScript, env replaces the subprocess environment, so spread ...process.env to keep inherited variables.
+In Python, env is merged on top of the inherited environment.
+This example connects to a remote MCP server that exposes many tools, pre-approves all of them with a wildcard, and uses auto:5 so tool search activates when the definitions it can defer reach 5% of the context window:

 Optimize tool discovery